Prevention is better than cure, so read on for our top tips on how to stop condensation in a van.

-And if you live in a van full-time or spend long periods in cold climates, this moisture will play havoc with your health and pride & joy unless you handle it properly.
+Do you live in a van full-time or spend long periods in cold climates?
+That moisture will play havoc with your health and pride & joy unless you handle it properly.

-While there’s lots of things you can do to mop up the moisture, prevention is better than cure.
+While there are many things you can do to mop up the moisture, prevention is better than cure.

-So how do you stop condensation in van?
+So how do you stop condensation in a campervan?

-Before we can work out how to stop condensation in a van, it’s helpful to understand what it is and what causes it.
+Before we can work out how to stop condensation in a van, it’s helpful to understand what it is and its causes.

-In the most simplistic terms, condensation occurs when air, saturated with water vapour, touches something cold, transforming the vapour to liquid.
+In simplistic terms, condensation occurs when air, saturated with water vapor, touches something cold, transforming the vapor into liquid.